invisageable/zo/crates/compiler/zhoo-vscode/README.md

 open $HOME/.vscode-oss/extensions
 ```

-- restart your code editor.
+Restart your code editor.
+Open a `zhoo` file to see the highlight.